sandyddinh/README/README.md

 ## Concept:

 A game inspired by the classic *Family Feud*.
-In *2020 in Rewind* two teams compete to guess the most popular answer based on surveys (note, unfortunely there were no actual surveys completed).
+In *2020 in Rewind* two teams compete to guess the most popular answer based on "surveys" (unfortunely I didn't have time to actually conduct any surveys).
 The team with the highest number of points after 3 rounds will be declared the winners.

 ## Technologies Used: